Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 Deep Dive: Decoding Garmin’s CIQ 7 Software – The Connect IQ Features That Will Power 2024 Watch Models

 The current Elevate Gen 5 HR sensor is a recent innovation with ECG capabilities.
-That tech will eventually be rolled to most watch ranges over the next 3 (three) years in some form but I’m not at all excited by the prospect and suspect that much of the SPORTS market won’t be as well.
+That tech will eventually be rolled to most watch ranges over the next 3 (three) years in some form, but I’m not at all excited by the prospect and suspect that much of the SPORTS market won’t be as well.
 Wrist-based ECG is highly limited and nothing like what is offered by Fourth Frontier X2.
-Garmin needs ECG approval in multiple geographies, which considerably slows down its rollout.
+Garmin needs ECG approval in multiple geographies, which is slowing its rollout.

-So where are the next-gen HR sensors that can sense novel biomarkers?
-Apple is supposedly lining up its new sensor package for 2025, so it’s plausible that conservative Garmin could sneak ahead of cautious Apple on that front.
-Things will become clearer in the first half of 2024 *IF* the more aggressive Asian brands introduce new (sensor) technologies.
+So, where are the next-gen HR sensors that can sense novel biomarkers?
+Apple is supposedly lining up its new sensor package for 2025, so it’s plausible that conservative Garmin could sneak ahead of cautious Apple.
+Things will become more apparent in the first half of 2024 *IF* the more aggressive Asian brands introduce new (sensor) technologies.
 Where they lead, Garmin and Apple follow soon after.

 Next Gen Sports Sensors for 2023 and beyond – Lactate, blood pressure, hydration, creatinine